-When I mediate I feel like the message I’m spreading is much stronger, it’s like anything is possible.
+When I meditate I feel like the message I’m spreading is much stronger, it’s like anything is possible.

 As a nutritionist, health is key to success in my career, and I notice when I don’t take time to meditate my health can start to slip and before you know it, then my mood and relationships suffer.

-That’s how I moved through a recent career blow, I lost a big tv show pilot to be shot in London for a world wide network, it fell through literally a week or two before I was expected to film, then a week after that my UK agents dropped me.
+That’s how I moved through a recent career blow, I lost a big tv show pilot to be shot in London for a worldwide network, it fell through literally a week or two before I was expected to film, then a week after that my UK agents dropped me.
 Now for the first few hours after I got let go I was a mess, I’m not going to lie, but then I took some time out, mediated in nature (my favorite place to meditate) and wrote the UK agents a thank you letter.
 And then I just let it go, knowing that something more amazing was on it’s way.
-Without meditation I would have let that really bring me down, effecting my selfesteem and self worth.
+Without meditation I would have let that really bring me down, affecting my self-esteem and self-worth.